 What do I get with Portal for ArcGIS?

 Portal for ArcGIS includes the following:

-Web AppBuilder for ArcGIS—The portal website includes an embedded interactive app for designing and building web applications from your web maps.
+Web AppBuilder for ArcGIS—The website includes an embedded interactive app for designing and building web applications from your web maps.
 Applications you create with Web AppBuilder require no programming knowledge and are HTML-based, meaning they work on desktop browsers, tablets, and smartphones without needing a plugin.
 Web AppBuilder comes with a variety of themes you can customize and widgets that allow you to deliver advanced functionality such as high-quality printing, geoprocessing, editing, and search.
-To learn more, see Welcome to Web AppBuilder for ArcGIS.
+To learn more, see About Web AppBuilder for ArcGIS.

 Activity Dashboard for ArcGIS—The website includes an embedded app that reports various usage statistics for items, users, and groups.
 Administrators can use this information to monitor reports, information, and metrics detailing activities in the organization.
 To learn more, see About usage reports.

 Scene viewer—The website includes an application for viewing 3D geospatial content.
 The scene viewer works with desktop web browsers that support WebGL, a web technology standard for rendering 3D graphics.
 Review the Scene viewer requirements topic to verify if your browser supports viewing 3D content.

 ArcGIS applications—Portal for ArcGIS supports user-friendly applications that allow people to interact with web maps from your portal.
 This includes Esri Maps for Office, Operations Dashboard for ArcGIS, Collector for ArcGIS, and more.
 For a full list of portal-ready applications, see Common clients of Portal for ArcGIS.